Bow-Tie Analysis and AI - How to Improve Workplace Safety

 You should also include outcomes where a falling object directly injures a worker.
 These are described in the red section of the bow tie.

-Step 4: Evaluate the barriers
+Step 4: Evaluate The Barriers

 There are two types of barriers: things that stop the hazardous event and those that limit its impact.

-If a fire was the central event, controlling ignition sources and combustible materials would be on the left (the blue area), and fire alarms, emergency lighting, and evacuation procedures would be on the right (the green zone).
+If a fire were the central event, controlling ignition sources and combustible materials would be on the left (the blue area), and fire alarms, emergency lighting, and evacuation procedures would be on the right (the green zone).

 Recovery measures may not stop the hazardous event, but they do reduce the severity of the outcome.